interledger/rfcs/0016-pre-shared-key/0016-pre-shared-key.md

 ## Data Format

 The PSK details are divided into two sets of headers.
 Each set of headers is formatted like those found in [HTTP Requests](https://tools.ietf.org/html/rfc7230#section-3.2).
 Application data is appended to the private headers, after a blank line.
 This object is then encrypted and appended to the public headers as binary data, after a blank line.
 Both private and public headers are parsed in the exact same way as HTTP headers.
+All strings are UTF-8 encoded.

 ### Nonce